Build a Docker image of a Node.js application

 ENTRYPOINT ["node", "index.js"]

-and use Node alpine 16 as the base image.
+This file has two stages "builder" and "app" and use Node alpine 20 as the base image.

-, we copy the package.json and the content of the folder generated by the project built in the previous stage.
-We also set the ownership of the files to the user node
+- In the second stage app, we copy the package.json and the folder content generated by the project built in the previous stage.

-(automatically created in the Node alpine image).
+(automatically created in the Node Alpine image).
 Finally, we define the command to run when the container starts.

 Run the command below to build the image: